-- Ensuring voter information cards provide voters with up-to-date access to their most current polling place locations, id. at § 5; - Increasing information governmental entities must provide for list registration maintenance purposes, id. at § 11; - Enhancing requirements for post-election reports, id. at §§ 12, 36; - Mandating that candidate oaths provide voters with notice of outstanding fines, fees, or penalties owed by candidates for violations of state and local ethics requirements, id. at § 15, 43; - Closing the "ghost candidate" loophole in both primary and general elections, id. at § 23; - Narrowing the category of individuals who can request vote-by-mail ballots on behalf of a voter, id. at § 26; - Clarifying the prohibition against voting more than one ballot at any election, id. at § 41; and - Ensuring that voter guides are transparent, id. at § 49.
+- Mandating that all those whose duties require verification of signatures to undergo signature match training, Ch.
+2023-120, § 1, Laws of Fla.; - Regulating 3PVROs, a frequent source of complaints, id. at § 4; - Ensuring voter information cards provide voters with up-to-date access to their most current polling place locations, id. at § 5; - Increasing information governmental entities must provide for list registration maintenance purposes, id. at § 11; - Enhancing requirements for post-election reports, id. at \\$\ 12, 36; - Mandating that candidate oaths provide voters with notice of outstanding fines, fees, or penalties owed by candidates for violations of state and local ethics requirements, id. at § 15, 43; - Closing the "ghost candidate" loophole in both primary and general elections, id. at § 23; - Narrowing the category of individuals who can request vote-by-mail ballots on behalf of a voter, id. at § 26; - Clarifying the prohibition against voting more than one ballot at any election, id. at § 41; and - Ensuring that voter guides are transparent, id. at § 49.

-The Florida Legislature enacted the 2023 Law-including the challenged provisions applicable to 3PVROs-to further Florida's important interests in, among other things, safeguarding election integrity, preventing voter fraud, and promoting uniformity, efficiency, and confidence in the election system as a whole.3 The process used to enact the 2023 Law was run-of-the mill.
+The Florida Legislature enacted the 2023 Law-including the challenged provision applicable to 3PVROs-to further Florida's important interests in, among other things, safeguarding election integrity, preventing voter fraud, and promoting uniformity, efficiency, and confidence in the election system as a whole.3 The process used to enact the 2023 Law was run-of-the mill.